 In fact, belonging to a group or community we can identify with helps us develop a stronger sense of personal and collective identity.
 It can also give a boost to our self-esteem and to our willingness to take on the world and make our dreams happen.
 But the importance of community goes beyond that.

 So, just why is community important?
 To answer the question we can look at what happens if we don’t have community we can call our own.
 Since we’re inherently sociable beings, feeling disconnected from others can deeply affect our self perception and emotional health.

 Litter picking is a powerful community action shutterstock/SpeedKingz

 Indeed, some studies have linked the emotional strain of loneliness caused by social isolation to physical illness, including sleep disorders, heart disease and a weakened immune system.
 A Public Health study done in Canada even ranked social isolation as a higher risk factor for premature death.

-Having said that, 2020 has been a strange year for social interaction and personal relationships.
+Having said that, the past year or so has been a strange one for social interaction and personal relationships.
 On the one hand, lockdown measures and work-from-home arrangements have made it harder to meet and connect with others, so feelings of isolation and loneliness are on the rise.

 However, that hasn't undermined the importance of community.
 On the contrary, these changes have prompted many people to reconsider the significance of neighborhood feeling, bringing the concept of meaningful belonging back into the spotlight.